JChosay/hw9-team-profile-generator/README.md

 After users finish entering the information for each engineer, the code again returns to "addAnEmployee" to prompt for another user entry.

-The same process applies to adding intern, with the code then returning to the input prompt.
+The same process applies to adding interns, with the code then returning to the input prompt.

 Each result generates a new engineer or intern card for each new entered employee, appending the resulting html code to either sectionEngineer or sectionIntern depending on type of employee inputted.

-When the user indicates in the "addAnEmployee" prompt, the application then appends all the necessary html placeholders together in a master variable.
+When the user indicates in the "addAnEmployee" prompt that team member entry has been completed, the application then appends all the necessary html placeholders together in a master variable.
 This variable is then passed through a toString, the result of which throws to fs.writeFile.

 The html file is then generated, and the user gets a farewell screen thanking them for use.